cristianglezm/EvoGarden/README.md

     -   **Centralized Header**: A retro, terminal-style header provides a non-intrusive feed of all simulation events, complemented by a real-time display of the current season, temperature, humidity, and any active weather events.
     -   **Detailed Event Review**: Click the header log to open a full-screen, scrollable panel with the complete event history.
     -   **Configurable Notifications**: Take control of the UI with three notification modes: log only, important toasts, or all toasts.
+-   **Real-time Actor Tracking**: Select any insect, click the "Track" button, and watch the simulation follow it in real-time.
+The details panel provides live updates on its health, stamina, and status.
 -   **Real-time Performance Insights**: A status indicator in the header shows the number of pending genetics tasks, giving users a live look at the simulation's computational load.
 -   **Dynamic Insect Lifecycle**: Insects reproduce by laying eggs, which have a gestation period to hatch, creating a more realistic population model.
 -   **Layered Actor System**: Actors like insects and birds can occupy the same grid cell as flowers, allowing for more realistic interactions.